cognitae-ai/Cognitae/README.md

 # Cognitae
 An open-source ecosystem of specialized AI personas designed for safe, coherent, and productive metacognition.
-This repository is the home of the **Cognitive Operating System** for human-AI collaboration.

 ---